Azure/fleet/docs/concepts/SafeRollout/README.md

 - We try to pick clusters (cluster-3 and cluster-4) by specifying the label selector `loc: east`.
-- But this time around since we have `maxSurge` set to 2 we are saying we can resources propagated to a maximum of 4 clusters where our target is only 2, we will rollout the namespace with deployment to cluster-3 and cluster-4 before removing the deployment from cluster-1 and cluster-2.
+- But this time around since we have `maxSurge` set to 2 we are saying we can resources propagated to a maximum of 4 clusters where our target is only 2, we will rollout the namespace with deployment to both cluster-3 and cluster-4 before removing the deployment from cluster-1 and cluster-2.
-- And since `maxUnavailable` is always set to 1 by default, we will try to remove the resource from cluster-1 first and then from cluster-2 or vice versa because when `maxUnavailable` is 1 we need at least one cluster to be available.
+- And since `maxUnavailable` is always set to 1 by default, we will try to remove the resource from cluster-1 first and then from cluster-2 or vice versa because when `maxUnavailable` is 1 the policy needs at least one cluster to be available.

 ### UnavailablePeriodSeconds